Small Time Crooks: Box office

-Small Time Crooks opened up on the same day as Dinosaur and Road Trip and was the highest-grossing film directed by Allen at the North American box office between 1989's Crimes and Misdemeanors and 2005's Match Point, with a gross of $17.2 million; the film became profitable for North American distributor DreamWorks Pictures.
+Small Time Crooks opened up on the same day as Dinosaur and Road Trip and was the highest-grossing film directed by Woody Allen at the North American box office between 1989's Crimes and Misdemeanors and 2005's Match Point, with a gross of $17.2 million; the film became profitable for North American distributor DreamWorks Pictures.
 However, the film was also one of the few later Allen films which did less well outside the U.S. and Canada, and its global gross was $29.9 million.